Philip Leverhulme Prizes

 The disciplines selected are intentionally broad, and nominations will be considered irrespective of a nominee’s departmental affiliation.

-Find out which subject areas will be accepting nominations in 2015 and 2016
+Find out which subject areas will be accepting nominations in 2016

 Each Prize has a value of £100,000 which may be used over a two or three year period.
 Prizes can be used for any purpose which can advance the prize-holder’s research, with the exception of enhancing the prize-holder’s salary.